3. EPIDEMIOLOGY, AETIOLOGY AND PATHOPHYSIOLOGY

 Myofascial pain

 The first ideas about the neurological aspects of the pelvic floor muscles in relation to chronic pelvic pain were published in 1999.
 The possibility of CNS changes in the regulation of pelvic floor function was suggested as a mechanism for development of CPPPS.
-Of the patients presenting with pelvic pain, 88% had poor to absent pelvic floor muscle function [121].
-Animal studies on the role of neurogenic inflammation have also elucidated some important phenomena.
-Irritation of the prostate, bladder and pelvic floor muscles results in expression of C-fos-positive cells in the CNS.
-There appears to be convergence of afferent information onto central pathways.
-Once the central changes have become established, they become independent of the peripheral input that initiated them [215].
+Of the patients presenting with pelvic pain, 88% had poor to absent pelvic floor muscle function [117].

 Repeated or chronic muscular overload can activate trigger points in the muscle.
 Trigger points are defined as hyper-irritable spots within a taut band.
 Other criteria for trigger points are recognition of the pain as ‘familiar’, and pain on stretching the muscle.
 Apart from pain, trigger points prevent full lengthening of the muscle, thereby restricting the range of movement.
-Pain as a result of these trigger points is aggravated by specific movements and alleviated by certain positions.
+Pain because of these trigger points is aggravated by specific movements and alleviated by certain positions.
 Positions and movements in which the shortened muscle is stretched are painful.
 Patients know which activities and postures influence pain.
 Trigger points can be located within the pelvic floor muscles and in adjacent muscles such as the abdominal, gluteal and iliopsoas muscles.
-Pain is aggravated by pressure on the trigger point (e.g., pain related to sexual intercourse).
-Pain also worsens after sustained or repeated contractions of pelvic floor muscles (e.g., pain related to voiding or defecation).
+Pain is aggravated by pressure on the trigger point (e.g. pain related to sexual intercourse).
+Pain also worsens after sustained or repeated contractions of pelvic floor muscles (e.g. pain related to voiding or defecation).

 3.3.
 Abdominal aspects of pelvic pain